NTavou/Create-a-Tableau-Story/README.md

 ## Summary

-In this tableau story I compared team and players basic regular season statistics of the Milwaukee Bucks 2017/2018 team with these of NBA teams in the Eastern Conference that managed to win their first round playoff series in the last decade.
+In this tableau story I compared team and players basic regular season statistics of the Milwaukee Bucks 2017/2018 team with similar stats of NBA teams in the Eastern Conference that managed to win their first round playoff series in the last decade.
 I included in my analysis teams that were placed between the 3rd and the 6th position in the regular season (which I expect that the Bucks will end up in the current season).
 The main goal of this data story was to see if the Bucks team is on par with these teams across the selected statistical categories.

 ## Design